CU Independent: History

-The CU Independent was founded in 1978 as the Working Press but soon adopted the name Campus Press.
+The paper was founded in 1978 as the Working Press but soon adopted the name Campus Press.
 It was launched by Mal Deans, a CU journalism instructor, to serve as a student-run newspaper after the Colorado Daily left campus and became a community newspaper.

-The Campus Press published a weekly printed edition in the fall and spring semesters as part of a journalism class.
-It began publishing online in April 1994, making it the first online newspaper in Colorado.

 The Campus Press became an online-only publication in August 2006, years ahead of most college newspapers.
 The tagline on the website was changed from "CU's only independent student voice" to "CU's only student voice."

-The publication's name was changed to the CU Independent in August 2008 as it split from the journalism school's curriculum in the wake of a controversy over a student journalist's racially charged column.
+The publication's name was changed to the CU Independent in August 2008 after it split from the journalism school's curriculum in the wake of a controversy over a student journalist's racially charged column.

-The CU Independent launched a new website on January 12, 2009, then again in September 2017 and again in August 2019.

-In December 2019, the university's media college, which had been providing space and retaining staff pay, announced it would defund the CU Independent in favor of a faculty-led media enterprise.
+In December 2019, the university's media college, which had been providing space and retaining staff pay, announced it will defund the CU Independent in favor of a faculty-led media enterprise.
 Staff of the CU Independent said they would continue to maintain the website and publish content under a new funding model separate from the college.